ygemici/osz/src/drivers/README.md

 The resemblance with [PCI device classes](http://pci-ids.ucw.cz/read/PD) is not a coincidence.

-Note that for performance, interrupt controllers (like PIC, IOAPIC) do not have separate drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.S).
-To switch among them, you'll have to edit `ISR_CTRL` define in [isr.h](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isr.h).
+Note that for performance, CPU, memory management and interrupt controllers (like PIC, IOAPIC) do not have separate drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.sh).

-Likewise, timers are also built into core, you can switch among them with a boot time configurable [environment variable](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md#L67).
+Likewise, timers are also built into core, but you can switch among them with a boot time configurable [environment variable](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md#L67).

-For more information on device drivers, see [documentation](https://github.com/bztsrc/osz/blob/master/docs/drivers.md).
+For more information on device drivers, see [documentation](https://github.com/bztsrc/osz/blob/master/docs/drivers.md) and [development how-to](https://github.com/bztsrc/osz/blob/master/docs/howto3-develop.md).